lz-nsc/blog-en/source/_posts/Golang-Heap.md

 `Push` function will first call the `Push` method of the given interface(`MinHeap`) in order to put the new node to the end of the array.

-Then it will keep moving this new node up using `MinHeap`'s `Less` and `Swap` method to make sure the new array still satisfy the requirement of `MinHeap`.
+Then it will keep moving this new node up using `MinHeap`'s `Less` and `Swap` methods to make sure that the new array still meets the requirement of `MinHeap`.

 ```go
 // Push pushes the element x onto the heap.